Docs/Channels/Overview

 SingleEach conversation creates exactly one submission and one Linear issue

-Auto-SplitThe AI automatically detects multiple distinct issues in a conversation and creates separate submissions for each
+Auto-SplitThe AI automatically detects multiple distinct issues in a conversation and creates separate issues for each

-Split & ReviewLike Auto-Split, but submissions are created as drafts that require manual approval before Linear issues are created
+Split & ReviewLike Auto-Split, but issues are held as drafts for your review before being pushed to Linear